thchara/ThinkAloud/ZendoStudy/instructions2.md

 As you view the six panels, you may say things like:

 - “Panel A has a red cone on top of a blue one...”
-- “Maybe the rule is about cone size?”
 - “Panels C and D both have two green cones...maybe that matters?”

 You don’t need to speak perfectly or use technical terms, just say what you are noticing, considering, or wondering about.